electron/electron/docs/api/dialog.md

 * `id` String - The ID of the message box.

-Closes the message box with `id`.
+Closes the asynchronous message box with `id`, the message box will behave as if it was cancelled by the user.

-The `id` is a custom string passed to the `options` of `showMessageBox`.
+Before using this API, a custom unique `id` must be passed to the `options` of `showMessageBox`.
 This function will throw if there is no message box with the `id` found.

+This API does not work with synchronous message boxes created by the `showMessageBoxSync` API.

+On macOS, this API does not work with message boxes that do not have a parent window, since those message boxes run synchronously due to platform limitations.

 ### `dialog.showErrorBox(title, content)`